 Untitled (after Sorlin)

-Digitised vintage negatives and blacked out pages from Pierre Sorlin's book The Film in History, Restaging the Past
+Digitised vintage negatives and blacked out pages from Pierre Sorlin's book The Film in History, Restaging the Past (Oxford: Blackwell, 1980)

 Using a set of found negatives this series focuses on gesture, movement, and the idea of the fragment.
-By scanning portions of the original images and pairing them with selectively blacked out pages of “The Film in History” by Pierre Sorlin, I attempt to unveil new interpretations and alternative associations through the displacement of image fragments and text excerpts.
+By scanning portions of the original images and pairing them with selectively blacked-out pages of “The Film in History” by Pierre Sorlin, I attempt to unveil new interpretations and alternative associations through the displacement of image fragments and text excerpts.

-The text snippets reflect on the idea of the passage of time, memory, and the sense of belonging to a particular culture, as well as dealing with questions of identity, point of view, digitisation and the nature of research itself.
+The text snippets reflect on time, memory, the sense of belonging to a particular culture, as well as dealing with questions of identity, point of view, or the nature of research itself.